 Bask in the great golf of this historic county

 The county of Durham is known by many across England for its medieval history and 11th-century castle, however, you would be wrong to assume that this is all that Durham has to offer.
 The county has over 30 superb golf courses to choose from as well as a plethora of fantastic quality accommodation options, meaning that golfers who visit are never left feeling disappointed.
+Every golfer should consider booking a golf break in Durham.

-Why play golf in Durham?
+Why book a golf break to Durham?

-- Golf & nightlife
+- Excellent golf & nightlife options

 - Medieval history & copious castles